How Many People Use YouTube in 2026? (Users & Demographics)

 YouTube Channel With Most Subscribers

-T-Series comes in second with 287 million subscribers, making it the top Hindi channel.
-SET India is also popular, with 182 million subscribers, highlighting the demand for Hindi content in India.
+T-Series comes in second with 310 million subscribers, making it the leading Hindi content channel.
+SET India is also highly popular, with 188 million subscribers, reflecting the strong demand for Hindi entertainment in India.

-Most of the top channels, like MrBeast, Cocomelon, Vlad and Niki, Kids Diana Show, Like Nastya, and Stokes Twins, are in English, showing that English content is appealing to viewers worldwide, especially in the U.S.
+Most of the top channels, such as MrBeast, Cocomelon, Vlad and Niki, Kids Diana Show, Like Nastya, and Stokes Twins, primarily produce English content, showing their wide global appeal, especially among audiences in the U.S.

-Children’s channels are doing particularly well, with Cocomelon, Vlad and Niki, and Kids Diana Show each having over 100 million subscribers, indicating a strong interest in engaging and educational content for kids.
+Children’s channels continue to dominate, with Cocomelon, Vlad and Niki, and Kids Diana Show each crossing 100 million subscribers, indicating strong and consistent demand for engaging and educational kids’ content.

 The following table displays the YouTube Channels with the highest number of subscribers: